fabritett/fabri_tools/README.md

 ### ig_checker
 Simple followers+followings retriever for your account. \
 Infos are stored in 'ig.json' file. \
-New followers and unfollowers are notified via a Telegram Bot.
+New followers and unfollowers are notified via your own Telegram Bot.